-Best wireless Bluetooth headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear and on-ear wireless headphones you can buy in 2020.
+Best wireless headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones you can buy in 2020.

 Wireless headphones have come a long way in the last decade.
-The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance.
+The wireless revolution means ever-more advanced Bluetooth codecs, longer-lasting batteries and better-sounding performance – greats news for those of us who value both quality sound and the convenience of no wires.

-While a few years ago we would have still recommended wired headphone for those who prioritise sound quality (and for the utmost sound-per-pound, we still would), the best wireless headphones these days really do combine convenience and quality performance.
+While a few years ago we would have still recommended wired headphones for those who prioritise sound quality (and for the utmost sound-per-pound performance, we still would), the best wireless headphones these days really do make ideal companions for listening to music on the move.
 Such as the ones you'll see below.

-Whatever wireless style you require, we've got the best wireless headphones you can buy, all tried and tested by the What Hi-Fi? reviews team, with prices starting at under £100 ($100) – and many pairs enjoying year-round discounts.
+Whatever wireless style you require, we've got the best wireless headphones you can buy, all tried and tested by the What Hi-Fi? reviews team so you can be assured all of the suggestions below are excellent value for money.

-2019 (and 2018) What Hi-Fi?
-Award winners, the WH-1000XM3s are Sony's latest wireless noise-cancelling headphones and one of the most comfortable pairs of on-ears we’ve tested with thick, cushioned earpads that completely envelop your ears.
+They're 2019 (and 2018) What Hi-Fi?
+Award winners and remain one of the most comfortable, best-sounding and most intuitive pairs of on-ears we’ve tested.
 Features include Sony's Atmospheric Pressure Optimiser which optimises the noise-cancelling for when you're flying, touchpad controls and an accompanying Headphones Control app.
 Thanks to a quick charging battery (done via USB-C), the WH-1000XM3s go from empty to full in three hours while a ten minute charge gives you a whopping five hours of use.

 Read the full review: Sony WH-1000XM3